Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Experimental Setup

-In order to experiment with the robustness of the descriptor, FERET, AR and Extended Yale B face databases are used. ``Portions of the research in this paper use the FERET database of facial images collected under the FERET program, sponsored by the DOD Counterdrug Technology Development Program Office" \cite{feret}, \cite{feret1}.
+In order to experiment with the robustness of the descriptor, FERET, AR and Extended Yale B face databases are used. ``Portions of the research in this paper use the FERET database of facial images collected under the FERET program, sponsored by the DOD Counterdrug Technology Development Program Office" \cite{feret,feret1}.
 The cropped version of the Color-FERET database having 4053 faces from 141 people (only subjects having at least 20 faces) is considered in this work.
-Several variations like expression and pose (13 different poses) are present in the FERET database.
-The cropped version of the AR face database is also used for the experiments \cite{ar}, \cite{ar1}.
+Several variations like the expression and pose (13 different poses) are present in the FERET database.
+The cropped version of the AR face database is also used for the experiments \cite{ar,ar1}.
 The AR database has the masking effect where some portions of the face are occluded along with the illumination and color effect.
-Total 2600 face images are available from 100 people in AR database.
-Extended Yale B (ExYaleB) database is based on the severe amount of illumination differences (i.e. 64 types of illuminations) \cite{yale}, \cite{yale1}.
+Total 2600 face images are available for 100 people in AR database.
+Extended Yale B (ExYaleB) database is created with severe amount of illumination differences (i.e. 64 types of illuminations) \cite{yale,yale1}.
 Total 2432 cropped faces from 38 persons with 64 faces per person are present in the ExYaleB database for the face retrieval.
+The description of PolyUNIR dataset is provided section 5.4.